Peer-Reviewed Publications

 Improving Viral Load Suppression Among Men and Children Active in Care Through Community-Designed and Led Solutions: Protocol for Retrospective Closed Cohort Study in Eastern Uganda By Krista Odom, Amanda Ottosson, Joyce Draru, Harriet Komujuni; Esther Karungi Karamagi Nkolo, and Dr. Taroub Harb Faramand; JMIR Research Protocols, April 2022

 After WI-HER applied its iDARE methodology in Uganda to address low rates of viral load suppression (VLS) in people living with HIV, the authors of this retrospective cohort study measured the implementation impact of iDARE, both at the facility and community levels.
-The study also contributes to the evidence base on the importance of addressing gender, youth, and social inclusion issues that impact access and uptake of services.

 Industry Publications